 The above process and the information used for it shall comply with:

-the standard for the handling of security elements for product distribution which is under development.
-It is therefore an open point and is listed in Annex II.
+the technical document B.5 – message “2.14.6.2 – Retrieve security features for an existing booking”

+The technical document B.12 for the security elements.

 Attributing system creates a file reference for the railway undertaking for electronic delivery

-If a railway undertaking issues CIV compliant ticket/reservation, the staff of rail ticket office/agency/retailer or the distribution system of the railway undertaking shall produce a dossier reference to retrieve the ticket/reservation and shall enter all information concerning the ticket into its own distribution system.
+If a railway undertaking or ticket vendor issues CIV compliant ticket/reservation, the staff of rail ticket office/agency/retailer or the distribution system of the railway undertaking shall produce a dossier reference to retrieve the ticket/reservation and shall enter all information concerning the ticket into its own distribution system.

 This process shall be performed as soon as the booking status and sales transaction data have been successfully sent to the distribution system of the agreed railway undertakings.